VISIT THE SURROUNDINGS

 Surrounded by the green hills of Umbria, Trasimeno Lake is the fourth largest in Italy.
 On its shores there are villages of breathtaking beauty.
 The lake has also three suggestive islands: Isola Maggiore, the only inhabited with its windmill and the Church of San Michele Arcangelo, Isola Polvese, the largest, offering visitors beautiful views from the Rocca and finally Isola Minore, private and not open to visitors.

-Nearly 60 km along the Trasimeno coasts, through the villages and landscapes of the Lake: this is the 2020 edition of the ‘STRASIMENO’, scheduled for 15 March 2020.
+Nearly 60 km along the Trasimeno coasts, through the villages and landscapes of the Lake: this is the ‘STRASIMENO’, scheduled every year for March.

 Cascata delle Marmore